yingfeng23/yingfeng23.github.io/_pages/about.md

 I am a Marketing Lecturer (Assistant Professor) at <a href="https://research-portal.uea.ac.uk/en/persons/ying-feng/">Norwich Business School</a>, Univerity of East Anglia.

-My research interests cover  human-robot interaction, digital anthropomorphism, consumer behaviour, and digital communication.
+My research interests cover  human-agent interaction, digital anthropomorphism, sport marketing, and consumer well-being.

 I have completed my Ph.D. in **Digital Marketing and Technologies** at <a href="https://www.lborolondon.ac.uk/institutes/digital-technologies/">Institute for Digital Technologies</a>, at Loughborough University, London campus.